dexxiez/feline.nvim/README.md

 Feline and can't easily be disabled.
 However, the optional components can be.
 If another plugin is modifying any of these components, then do not enable them in Feline.

-### Reporting issues or feature requests

-If you have an issue that you can't find the fix to in the documentation or want to request a feature you think is absolutely necessary, feel free to open a new [Issue] and I will try my best to look into it.
-If you want to contribute to Feline, you can make a Pull Request.
-For more details, please see:
-[CONTRIBUTING]

 ## Why Feline?